 On my way out, I collected a bunch of ticket stubs:

 And now I have a special bonus for you.
-Just as I did with my old Shea Stadium blog entry, I’ve photographed the original handwritten pages from my journal (and blurred out the curses).
+Just as I did with my old Shea Stadium blog entry, I’ve photographed the original handwritten pages from my journal (and bleeped out the curses and overly negative stuff — I was such an angry young man).
 That’s how I’ve been able to recreate these blog entries all these years later.
 This journal entry is long, but you really oughta read it.
 It starts with a funny story about my crappy hotel room and then goes from there.
 You’ll see more details about the mean usher in right field, and there are other things here that I didn’t include in the blog.
 Enjoy . . .